The asymptotic smile of a multiscaling stochastic volatility model: Introduction

 where $(L_t)_{t\ge 0}$ is a subordinator (i.e.\ a non-decreasing L\'evy process) and $c, \gamma \in (0,\infty)$ are parameters, the usual choice being the case $\gamma = 1$ when the mean reversion is linear, cf.~\cite{cf:BS}.
 This class of models is rich enough to reproduce many empirically observed stylized facts, including heavy tails in the distribution of $S_t$ and clustering of volatility.

-Another remarkable stylized fact is the so-called \emph{muti-scaling of moments} \cite{cf:D,cf:DAD,cf:GBPTD}.
+Another remarkable stylized fact is the so-called \emph{multi-scaling of moments} \cite{cf:D,cf:DAD,cf:GBPTD}.
 This refers to the fact that $\E[|S_{t+h}-S_t|^q] \approx h^{A(q)}$ as $h \to 0$, where the scaling exponent is diffusive only up to a finite threshold, i.e.\ $A(q) = q/2$ for $q < q^*$, while for $q > q^*$ an anomalous scaling $A(q) < q/2$ is observed.
 Interestingly, it was recently proved in \cite{cf:DP} that a stochastic volatility model with $\sigma_t$ as in \eqref{eq:OU} does not exhibit multi-scaling of moments in the linear case $\gamma=1$; however, \emph{multi-scaling of moments does occur in the super-linear case $\gamma > 1$}, if the L\'evy measure of $(L_t)_{t\ge 0}$ has a polynomial tail at infinity.

-It is natural to ask how stochastic volatility models \eqref{eq:OU} behave with respect to pricing, when $\gamma > 1$.
+It is natural to ask how stochastic volatility models with $\sigma_t$ as in \eqref{eq:OU} behave with respect to pricing, when $\gamma > 1$.
 This is a non-trivial problem, because the moment generating function of $S_t$ typically admits no closed form outside the linear case $\gamma = 1$.
-However, there is a special limiting case of \eqref{eq:OU} which is analytically more tractable, defined as follows.
+However, there is a special limiting case which is analytically more tractable, defined as follows.

 Consider a subordinator with finite activity: $L_t = \sum_{k=1}^{N_t} J_k$, where $(N_t)_{t\ge 0}$ is a Poisson process and $(J_k)_{k\in\N}$ are i.i.d.\ non-negative random variables.
 In this case equation \eqref{eq:OU} can be solved pathwise, i.e.\ for any fixed realization of $(L_t)_{t\ge 0}$, because between jump times of the Poisson process $(N_t)_{t\ge 0}$ it reduces to the ordinary differential equation